AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-target/tabs/api-reference.md

 ```

 - `targetRequestList`: A list of `TargetRequest` objects for various mbox locations.
-- `parameters`: The `TargetParameters` object configured for the retrieve location request.
+- `parameters`: A `TargetParameters` object configured for the retrieve location request.

 **Example**